hov3rcraft/homebridge-eufy-robovac/README.md

 ### Features

 * Switch on / off.
-When off, it will returning to charging dock automatically.
+When switching off, the RoboVac will return to charging dock first.

 * Display battery level, and notify on low battery.